eProsima/vulcanexus/docs/rst/tutorials/core/deployment/external_locators/external_locators.rst

                 .. code-block:: bash

-                    docker run --rm -it --privileged -p 11200-11201:7412-7413/udp -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix ubuntu-vulcanexus:humbe-desktop
+                    docker run --rm -it --privileged -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix ubuntu-vulcanexus:humbe-desktop

 .. note::

-    It is important to specify the port mapping argument for exposing docker internal ports to the host.
+    It is important to specify the port mapping argument so as to expose docker internal ports to the host.
 See `Docker Networking <https://docs.docker.com/config/containers/container-networking/>`_ for further information.

 The next step is the creation of the XML profiles.
 Inside each one of the three containers, run the following commands and paste the contents of the corresponding XML profile configuration, according to the previous section.